RobKenis/reinvent-2019-blog/source/_posts/real-world-ml-lifecycle-with-sagemaker.md

 I have no idea what I'm doing, but things look promising.

 Conclusion: I have no idea wtf I'm doing, but it looks nice.
 The trained model is stored in S3, a service that I do understand (a bit).

+Do automated training based on a CW alarm that triggers a lambda that triggers retraining.